 Goodwill and Intangible Assets.
 Intangible assets primarily consist of the cost of acquired companies in excess of the fair market value of their net tangible assets at the date of acquisition.
 Identifiable intangible assets are amortized over their lives, typically ranging from two to five years.
 Goodwill is not amortized, but is tested at least annually for impairment.
-The Company's annual goodwill impairment analysis, which will be performed during the second quarter, is not expected to have a material effect on the Financial Statements.
-No events have occurred since the most recent goodwill impairment analysis which would require interim testing.
+The Company completed its annual goodwill impairment analysis during each of the three years ended December 31, 2008, and determined that no adjustment to the carrying value of goodwill was required.